-"relative", in relation to an infant, means a grand-parent, brother, sister, uncle or aunt, whether of the full blood or half blood or by affinity, and includes -
+"relative", in relation to an infant, means a grand-parent, brother, sister, uncle or aunt, whether of the full blood or half blood or by marriage or civil partnership, and includes -

-- (a) where an adoption order has been made in respect of the infant or any other person by a court of competent jurisdiction in the British Islands any person who would be a relative of the infant within the meaning of this definition if the adopted person were the child of the adopter born in lawful wedlock; - (b) where the infant is illegitimate, the father of the infant and any person who would be a relative of the infant within the meaning of this definition if the infant were the legitimate child of the infant's mother and father.4 - (2) 5 - (3) For the purposes of this Law, a person shall be deemed to make arrangements for the adoption of an infant if the person enters into or makes any agreement or arrangement for, or for facilitating, the adoption of the infant by any other person, whether the adoption is effected, or is intended to be effected, in pursuance of an adoption order or otherwise, or if the person initiates or takes part in any negotiations of which the purpose or effect is the conclusion of any agreement or the making of any arrangement therefor, or if the person causes another to do so.
+- (a) where an adoption order has been made in respect of the infant or any other person by a court of competent jurisdiction in the British Islands any person who would be a relative of the infant within the meaning of this definition if the adopted person were the child of the adopter born in lawful wedlock or in the course of a civil partnership; - (b) where the infant is illegitimate, the father of the infant and any person who would be a relative of the infant within the meaning of this definition if the infant were the legitimate child of the infant's mother and father. - (2) 5 - (3) For the purposes of this Law, a person shall be deemed to make arrangements for the adoption of an infant if the person enters into or makes any agreement or arrangement for, or for facilitating, the adoption of the infant by any other person, whether the adoption is effected, or is intended to be effected, in pursuance of an adoption order or otherwise, or if the person initiates or takes part in any negotiations of which the purpose or effect is the conclusion of any agreement or the making of any arrangement therefor, or if the person causes another to do so.

-- (3A) In this Law, in determining with whom or where an infant has his or her home, any absence of the infant at a hospital or boarding school and any other temporary absence shall be disregarded.6 - (3B) In this Law, in relation to the proposed adoption of an infant resident outside the British Islands, references to arrangements for the adoption of an infant include references to arrangements for an assessment for the purpose of indicating whether a person is suitable to adopt an infant or not.7 - (3C) In this Law, in relation to - (a) an adoption proposed to be effected by a Convention adoption order; or - (b) an adoption of an infant habitually resident outside the British Islands which is proposed to be effected otherwise than by a Convention adoption order, references to an infant placed with any persons by an adoption agency include references to an infant who, in pursuance of arrangements made by such an agency, has been placed with those persons under the law of a country or territory outside the British Islands.8
+- (3A) In this Law, in determining with whom or where an infant has his or her home, any absence of the infant at a hospital or boarding school and any other temporary absence shall be disregarded. - (3B) In this Law, in relation to the proposed adoption of an infant resident outside the British Islands, references to arrangements for the adoption of an infant include references to arrangements for an assessment for the purpose of indicating whether a person is suitable to adopt an infant or not. - (3C) In this Law, in relation to - (a) an adoption proposed to be effected by a Convention adoption order; or - (b) an adoption of an infant habitually resident outside the British Islands which is proposed to be effected otherwise than by a Convention adoption order, references to an infant placed with any persons by an adoption agency include references to an infant who, in pursuance of arrangements made by such an agency, has been placed with those persons under the law of a country or territory outside the British Islands.

-- (4) This Law applies to citizens of the Republic of Ireland as it applies to British subjects, and references in this Law to British subjects shall be construed accordingly. - (5) Any reference in this Law to any other enactment shall be construed as a reference to that enactment as amended by any subsequent enactment; and in this paragraph "enactment" includes an enactment of the United Kingdom.9 and for that purpose shall continue to provide the facilities referred to in paragraph (2) of this Article, or secure that they are provided by another approved adoption society.11
+- (4) This Law applies to citizens of the Republic of Ireland as it applies to British subjects, and references in this Law to British subjects shall be construed accordingly. - (5) Any reference in this Law to any other enactment shall be construed as a reference to that enactment as amended by any subsequent enactment; and in this paragraph "enactment" includes an enactment of the United Kingdom.

-2 Establishment of Adoption Service10
+2 Establishment of Adoption Service

-- (1) The Minister shall continue to maintain in Jersey a service designed to meet the needs, in relation to adoption, of - (a) infants who have been or may be adopted; - (b) parents and guardians of such infants; and - (c) persons who have adopted or may adopt an infant,
+- (1) The Minister shall continue to maintain in Jersey a service designed to meet the needs, in relation to adoption, of - - (a) infants who have been or may be adopted; - (b) parents and guardians of such infants; and - (c) persons who have adopted or may adopt an infant, and for that purpose shall continue to provide the facilities referred to in paragraph (2) of this Article, or secure that they are provided by another approved adoption society.